 CNY was founded by Ronald Gross, author of Socrates’ Way, The Lifelong Learner, Peak Learning, and other books, and co-chair of the University Seminar on Innovation in Education at Columbia University.
 He was inducted into the Hall of Fame for Lifelong Learning of the International Association for Adult and Continuing Education in 2014.

-CNY is staffed exclusively of volunteers, and includes moderators, who create, publicize, and convene their conversations; members who attend these events and actively participate in these conversations; and a multidisciplinary group of advisors who serve as a Steering Committee to guide the organization, and establish its policies and operating procedures.
+CNY is staffed exclusively of volunteers, and includes hosts who create, publicize, and convene their conversations; members who attend these events and actively participate in these conversations; and a multidisciplinary group of advisors who serve as a Steering Committee to guide the organization, and establish its policies and operating procedures.

 Who We Are: CNY is staffed by a voluntary steering committee, all working pro bono – and welcoming new members!
 We are professionals in marketing, IT, strategy, development, graphic design, small-group facilitation, networking, and editorial.
 We share a belief that conversation is a necessary and valuable part of our culture.
 While we embrace technology, we wish to ensure that as communication technology grows exponentially, so too, do our options for face-to-face communication.